Gannon University Admission Requirements

 Find out which students are getting accepted at Gannon University, which are not, and how your GPA, SAT, or ACT scores compare.Calculate My Chances

 Applicants Submitting SAT80%

 |SAT Math 25th||520|

 SAT Scores you need to get in

 What are the SAT requirements for students to be admitted to Gannon University?

 Gannon University typically requires applicants to be in the top 47 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1070 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 960.
 The estimated average SAT composite for admitted freshman is 1180 out of 1600.
+The school ranks #37 in Pennsylvania for highest average SAT composite score.
 A competitive SAT score is critical as 80 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.